Generalizing fusion rules by shuffle: Symmetry-based classifications of nonlocal systems constructed from similarity transformations: Nonunitary CFTs and their symmetry

+In other words, the boundary states are defined as a natural \emph{module} in linear algebra where the symmetry operators naturally act on.
+This aspect has been noticed in \cite{Graham:2003nc}, and related phenomenologies have been developped in \cite{Cardy:2017ufe,Thorngren:2019iar,Kikuchi:2022gfi,Kikuchi:2023gpj,Fukusumi:2024ejk,Fukusumi:2025clr,Fukusumi:2025xrj}.
+Moreover, the Cardy states satisfy the following relation \cite{Cardy:1986gw,Cardy:1989ir},

 As can be seen in Eq.\eqref{Verlinde_formula}, the vacuum, $I$, plays the central role.
-However, in nonunitary CFTs, there exists another fundamental object, the effective vacuum, $o$.
-Hence, one can naively expect the following to have some meaning,
+However, in nonunitary CFTs, there exists another fundamental object, the effective vacuum, $o$ where the conformal dimension $h_{o}$ is lowest in the theory.
+Hence, as an analog of local unitary RCFTs, one can naively expect the following to have some meaning,

-This matrix is less familar, but it has already appeared in \cite{Gannon:2001uy,mueger2002structuremodularcategories}, and the section $8.19.$ of \cite{etingof2015tensor}, and it has been known to be integers.
-Moreover, we demonstrate that there exists the corresponding algebra, $\mathbf{A}^{[o]}=\{ \mathcal{Q}_{\alpha}^{[o]}\}$, which is ring isomorphic to $\mathbf{A}=\{ \mathcal{Q}_{\alpha}\}$.
+Indeed, as we see later, these coefficients appear as the coefficient of fusion algebra of symmetry operators or defects, whereas the defect realization requires more careful treatment.
+This matrix is less familiar, but it has already appeared in \cite{Gannon:2001uy,mueger2002structuremodularcategories}, and the section $8.19.$ of \cite{etingof2015tensor}, and it has been known to be integers.
+Eq. \eqref{effective_Verlinde_formula} has been studied in some categorical methods, but its realization and interpretation are less clear, because this can be outside of standard NIM-rep.

+We demonstrate that there exists the corresponding algebra, $\mathbf{A}^{[o]}=\{ \mathcal{Q}_{\alpha}^{[o]}\}$, which is ring isomorphic to $\mathbf{A}=\{ \mathcal{Q}_{\alpha}\}$.
+Moreover, the new algebra $\mathbf{A}^{[o]}$ corresponds to the SymTFT of a nonlocal unitary CFT constructed from a local nonunitary CFT through the similarity transformation.
+Our primary method is linear algebra following the approach in \cite{Petkova:2000ip}.
+Because of the fundamental theoretical strength of linear alegbra to quantum systems, our method applies to more general pseudo-Hermitian systems in principle.
 Hence, if there exists a unitary CFT that has the same character as a nonunitary CFT, one can obtain the dual relation between their symmetries.
-Fortunately, there exists at least two series of orrespondence dual under the similarity, the correspondence between symplectic fermions and Dirac fermions\cite{Guruswamy:1996rk} (or related $Sp(2n)_{k}\times Sp(2k)_{n}=SO(4nk)_{1}$ duality\cite{Verstegen:1990at,Aharony:2016jvv}), and those between $M(2,2k+3)$ minimal models and $Osp(1, 2)_{k}$ models (or related $W$-minimal models and $Osp(1,2n)_{k}$ models\cite{Creutzig:2024ljv}).
+Fortunately, there exists at least two series of orrespondence dual under the similarity, the correspondence between symplectic fermions and Dirac fermions \cite{Flohr:1996vc,Guruswamy:1996rk} (or related $Sp(2n)_{k}\times Sp(2k)_{n}=SO(4nk)_{1}$ duality \cite{Verstegen:1990at,Aharony:2016jvv}), and those between $M(2,2k+3)$ minimal models and $Osp(1, 2)_{k}$ models (or related $W$-minimal models and $Osp(1,2n)_{k}$ models \cite{Ferrari:2023fez,Creutzig:2024ljv}).
 We expect the same type of dualities for the models with positive $\{ S_{o,\alpha}\}_{\alpha}$, and we write the corresponding SymTFTs and their modules.
+To our knowledge, the significance of the condition $\{ S_{o,\alpha}>0\}_{\alpha}$ in nonunitary CFTs has never captured sufficient attention in the community\cite{Gannon:2003de,Fukusumi:2025xrj}, but this condition is fundamental in constructing $\mathbf{A}^{[o]}$.